 The Annual Faculty Evaluation Form, completed by the chair/unit administrator, takes into consideration the responses from the Annual Faculty Activities and Assessment report.
 This form is due to the Provost's Office no later than October 1.

 Evaluation of Faculty members is done yearly to provide feedback to faculty to facilitate their professional development; and to evaluate faculty members for merit pay increases, promotion to the next academic rank, and the granting of tenure.

 Although the primary activity required of the faculty is teaching, the university expects a faculty member to continue to develop professionally beyond the award of the terminal degree.
 Information recorded on the Faculty Activities Report is used to evaluate a faculty member's professional development.
-Activities which contribute to a positive rating in this area include research and scholarly projects, application for an the award of grants, preparation of work for publication, presentation of work at professional conferences, and publication of professional work.
+Activities which contribute to a positive rating in this area include research and scholarly projects, application for the award of grants, preparation of work for publication, presentation of work at professional conferences, and publication of professional work.
 In addition, participation in professional organizations, holding office in such organization and attendance at professional meetings can be expected to enhance evaluations in the area of professional development.
 Faculty members are encouraged to review their professional activities proactively at the beginning of each academic year with their division chair to determine the evaluation they could expect if they were successful in completing their planned activities.
-If the provisional evaluation is not satisfactory to the faculty member, he/she may request that the division chair provide a description of additional activities or accomplishments that would raise the ratings to an acceptable level.
+If the provisional evaluation is not satisfactory to the faculty member, he/she may request that the chair/unit administrator provide a description of additional activities or accomplishments that would raise the ratings to an acceptable level.